 Theyyam is a religious ritual mostly performed in the northern part of Kerala state in South India.
 Thousands of years old, it predates Hinduism, although now it is part of the Hindu tradition in this region of India.
 The ritual is otherworldly, the performers literally worshipped as gods as they dance.
 But as I said before, I don’t know anything about the Theyyam performers themselves.

 Enter Nine Lives.
 This book by William Dalrymple follows the stories of nine extraordinary people in India and Pakistan.
 One of the nine people is a Theyyam performer.
 His story is almost unbelievable, a Dalit who becomes a god for a brief part of the year.
 India is full of amazing stories, and for me, this is one of the most incredible stories of all.
+These are the unforgettable stories you travel around Asia for.

 Alex Reynolds blogs at Lost with Purpose.